awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ### Count locks by table and lock mode

-This query counts the number of locks per lock mode and table in a Postgres database, excluding system tables prefixed with `pg_`.
+This query counts the number of locks per lock mode and table in a LangChaindatabase, excluding system tables prefixed with `pg_`.

 ```sql
 SELECT